cerebralideas/project-management-guide/README.md

 ## “Sprints”

-We use a two week sprint methodology.
+At first, we will use a one week sprint methodology.
 At the end of each sprint, we discuss how we think it went, and then we plan for next sprint.
-We do this in Basecamp as to tie it all in with the project and its todos.

-Each Sprint will have a thread in Basecamp, and planning will be done with the todos in Basecamp.
+The discussion will happen in Slack under Sprint Planning, but task management and specific task discussion will happen in Basecamp.

 ## Coding Practices